the practical kitchen

 focaccia pizza topped with mozzarella cheese, pepperoni, and finely grated pecorino romano cheese.

-I know, in these photos it looks like I didn't spread the sauce all the way to the edges of the pan like I just told you to do, but I actually ended up using my fingers in the the dimpling step to do that and just didn't get a photo of it.
+In these photos I know it looks like I didn't spread the sauce all the way to the edges of the pan like I told you to do, but I actually ended up using my fingers in the the dimpling step to do that and just didn't get a photo of it.

 Make sure the cheese and pepperoni go all the way to the edges of the pan too.
 Cover the pan and let it rest for another 15 minutes before baking.

-The high heat of the baking steel cooks the pizza dough from the bottom of the pan up while the heat of the oven browns the cheese and cooks the pizza from the top down.
+Basically, the high heat of the baking steel cooks the pizza dough from the bottom while the heat of the oven browns the cheese and cooks the pizza from the top.

-Top with thinly sliced fresh basil, then let the focaccia pizza sit in the pan for about 5-10 minutes.
-Just enough for the grease to stop bubbling and for the pan to cool slightly so you don't burn yourself in the next step.
+Top the focaccia pizza with thinly sliced fresh basil, then let it sit in the pan for about 5-10 minutes.
+Just enough for the grease to stop bubbling and for the pan to cool slightly.

 Carefully slide the whole pizza out of the pan and onto a cooling rack.
 Increasing air flow around the focaccia pizza will prevent the bottom from steaming in the pan and getting soggy.